astronomer/docs/astro/runtime-release-notes.md

 ### Airflow bug fixes

-- Fix bug when updating dagrun state for paused DAGs
+- Fixed bug when updating DagRun state for paused DAGs
-- Fix permissons for triggerer, datasets, and deleting DAGs on Astro with a non-Admin user
+- Fixed permissions for triggerer, datasets, and deleting DAGs on Astro with a non-Admin user

 ### Additional Improvements